List of songs recorded by Lady Gaga

-American singer Lady Gaga has recorded material for seven studio albums and three extended plays (EP), and has been featured on songs on other artists' respective albums.
+The American singer Lady Gaga has recorded material for eight studio albums and three extended plays (EP), and has been featured on songs on other artists' respective albums.
 After being dropped from a solo contract with Def Jam Recordings, Gaga worked as a songwriter for Sony/ATV Music Publishing, where Akon helped her sign a joint deal with Interscope Records and his own label KonLive Distribution.
 She released her debut album The Fame (2008), which produced the global chart-topping singles "Just Dance" and "Poker Face".
 She collaborated with different producers, primarily RedOne, Fernando Garibay, Martin Kierszenbaum, and Rob Fusari.
 With influences of the 1980s pop music, the album discusses Gaga's desire for fame, love, sexuality, money and drugs.
 A reissue of her first album, titled The Fame Monster (2009), explores the darker side of fame and contained eight newly recorded songs, including "Speechless" – written solely by Gaga – "Alejandro", "Telephone" and "Bad Romance".

 On her second full-length album, Born This Way (2011), Gaga reunited with RedOne and Garibay, and sought new collaborators, including DJ Snake, DJ White Shadow, Jeppe Laursen, and Robert John "Mutt" Lange; the lattermost produced the country rock song "You and I", written solely by Gaga.
 The album's themes include sexuality, religion, freedom, feminism and individualism.
 Primarily influenced by synthpop and dance-pop, it incorporated musical genres which had not been previously explored by Gaga, such as electronic rock and techno.
 "Americano" and "Scheiße" included Spanish and faux-German lyrics, respectively.
 Gaga's third album Artpop (2013) included the singles "Applause" and "Do What U Want".
 As executive producer, she enlisted longtime collaborators DJ White Shadow and RedOne, and for the first time Zedd and Madeon.
 Described as "a celebration and a poetic musical journey", the album revolves around her personal views of fame, love, sex, feminism, self-empowerment, overcoming addiction and reactions to media scrutiny.